PlutoLang/plutolang.github.io/docs/Runtime Environment/OS.md

 ```pluto norun
 print(dumpvar(os.dnsresolve("A", "one.one.one.one"))) -- { { type = "A", data = "1.1.1.1" }, { type = "A", data = "1.0.0.1" } }
 ```
-Not available on Android/Termux or WASM builds of Pluto.
+Only available on Windows and Linux.

 ---
 ### `os.rename`, `os.remove`